-Support for legacy Internet Explorer document modes has also been removed.
-Microsoft says removing support for these features significantly reduces the browser’s “attack surface,” making it more secure than IE was.
+Microsoft has removed support for legacy Internet Explorer document modes, saying that removing support for these features significantly reduces the browser’s “attack surface,” making it more secure than IE was.

 In Windows 10, Microsoft added their “Windows Hello” technology, which is a system to authenticate both the user and the website they are accessing.

 “Windows SmartScreen” helps to defend against phishing attempts by performing reputation checks on websites, blocking any that appear to be phishing sites.
 The technology also helps to defend users against being tricked into installing malicious applications via socially-engineered attacks.

 Despite Microsoft’s efforts on the security-hardening front, at the March 2021 Pwn2Own hacking event, participants were able to execute remote code on the Edge browser.